NeneWang/Concept-Logs/pages/Job Searching.md

 		- Get good at algorithms and data strucutres, get awesome at algorithms
 		- Make an adaptive resume builder.
 			- Make the resume adapt and choose the closest version (pre curated) for that job:
-			- Use: https://roadmap.sh to get the fit to the exact point.
+			- Use: https://roadmap.sh to get the fit to the exact point
+			- If no one recommend match, Literally change the job role to something using those roles as description.
 		- refer me .com is somewhere
 		- There is also a mentors thing around
 	- Expanding network.